Latest Gear Live Videos

 You can now use Google Wallet to pay at over 200,000 locations across the US.
 You can download the new update today from Google Play.

-| Google Play
+Read More | Google Play

 Square mobile payments app now available on iPad, iPhone, Android

 We can’t say enough about the love we have for what the folks over at Square are doing.
-In a nutshell, they are bringing credit card processing to the masses by way of connected smartphones (like iPhone and Android devices) and iPads as well.
+In a nutshell, they are bringing credit card processing to the masses by way of connected smartphones (like and devices) and s as well.
 You download the free app and sign up, and they send you a free credit card reader that hooks into the audio jack on your device.
 From there, whether you are a big business, small coffee shop, a seller at the flea market, or just wanna collect half the check from your friend after dining out, you can can accept a credit card payment right on your phone.
 The video above explains it way better than we can, but the news here is that Square is now available for iPhone and iPad, as well as Android.

-| Square app
+Read More | Square app

 Square’s iPhone credit card swiping device in action